elliotWoas/149AlgorithmsChallenge/README.md

 4. **Review your changes**: Review the changes you made to ensure they are correct.

 5. **Create the pull request**: Click the "Create pull request" button.
-Provide a title and description for your pull request, then click "Create pull request" again to submit.
+Provide a title and description for your pull request, then click "Create pull request" again to submit

 ♥ Thank you for contributing to the 149AlgorithmsChallenge!